 By contrast, concrete blocks are not very natural-looking at all.
 But that's all right in a landscape design where the natural look is not the objective.
 For example, if you have a patio made out of concrete pavers, then a nearby retaining wall built with concrete blocks will complement it nicely.

 There are concrete blocks made specifically for building retaining walls, and using these makes the job go surprisingly easy.
 That's because they're interlocking, with a flange on the back side of each unit designed to slip neatly over the course below.
 They are also designed so that, as you lay course after course, the structure will continue to slope backward ever so slightly.
 Combined with the heaviness of the blocks, these qualities result in a sturdy retaining wall.

 But many different kinds of materials can be used to build retaining walls.
 Which material you choose will depend on factors such as your design tastes, the function(s) of the wall, and cost.
 Poured concrete (reinforced with rebar) is commonly used in commercial settings.
-At the other end of the spectrum, pressure-treated timbers are popular in rural settings.
+At the other end of the spectrum, pressure-treated timbers or wood are popular in rural settings.

 How to Build a Retaining Wall